 The only drawback is that, given the way the DragonCon database is set up, only official Guests are listed in the Program Guide.
 (Which is available electronically for your iPhone — App Store link here — or Android.
 Much better than the smeary newsprint versions!)
 So there’s no easy way for anyone to find out when and where I’m speaking.

 So, to placate my clamoring fans (both of them), here we go:

 So that’s my “officially un-official” participation this year.
-Only two panels this year, which gives me more time for the usual DragonCon madness.
-Plus toe meets leather to kick off the Georgia Tech football season at noon on Saturday.
-Plus the Decatur Book Festival!
-It’ll be a busy weekend… I hope to see you there!
+Only two panels this year, so less time on slide preparation and more time to have fun.
+I hope to see you there!